Brave-squirrels/CodersCamp2020.Project.JavaScript.RestaurantsAPI/README.md

 ### Setup
 -----------------
+If you want to visit our webpage, just click <a href="https://brave-squirrels.github.io/CodersCamp2020.Project.JavaScript.RestaurantsAPI/">here!</a> **WARNING** Github will not open this link in a new tab, you have to do it manually.
+<br/><br/>
-To run the project follow these steps:
+To run the project locally follow these steps:
 * *Clone this repository*
 * *Open repository in your code editor*
 * *Run command **npm run prod***